dclong/blog/en/content/2014-03-11-transfer-files-over-network-in-linux.markdown

 2. There are some other file-copying tools such as `mbuffer` and `netcat`/`nc` to help you squeeze the most out of network speed.
+    However,
+    unless you want to transfer huge files over high speed LAN and security is not a concern,
+    you still want to stick with `rsync`.
     The example below is how you can copy files suing `mbuffer`.

         :::bash